hackerb9/lsix/README.md

 number 14.
 (This is very silly.)

+## CONFIGURATION

+Because `lsix` is currently designed to be very simple, there are no command line flags, no configuration files, no knobs to twiddle, or frobs to frobnosticate.
+However, since the script is so simple, if you want to make a change, it's pretty easy to do just by editing the file.
+Everything is nicely commented with the most common default variables at the top.

+## Feedback welcome!

+I welcome feedback and if you use lsix or have suggestions for how it can be improved, please go ahead and send me your thoughtsa to me
+@hackerb9 via GitHub.

 ## BUGS

+* Screen width is currently limited to 1000px due to a misfeature in xterm which caused it to silently show nothing.
+This limitation will be removed once xterm can handle images greater than 1000x1000.

 * Directories specified on the command line should perhaps be processed as if the user had cd'd to that directory.